Central Cariboo Arts and Culture

 Harry Jennings, President

-Harry Jennings has been involved in arts and culture in Williams Lake for several years as Town Crier, Quintet Plus member, Studio Theatre actor and executive, Community Band tuba player, Community Arts Council of Williams Lake President and Treasurer, Elvis tribute artist, Performances in the Park MC, and audience member at untold events.
+Harry Jennings has been involved in arts and culture in Williams Lake for several years as Town Crier, Quintet Plus choir member, Studio Theatre actor and executive, Community Band tuba player, Community Arts Council of Williams Lake President, Treasurer and Director, Elvis tribute artist, Performances in the Park MC, and audience member/supporter at untold events.
+He was one of several directors at the initiation of the CCACS in 2010.

 Erich Zirnhelt, Treasurer

 Despite building a family in Toronto, Erich’s always felt the call of his Cariboo roots, and in 2008 Joanne (Meyrick) and he moved “back” here to raise their children.
-This started in Horsefly, but the demands of teenager activities led them into Williams Lake in 2014.
-While in Horsefly, Erich often volunteered with Arts on the Fly, and fell in love with the local arts community.
+This started in Horsefly, and after a stint in Williams Lake to support their daughters through their teen years, they’ve returned to Horsefly — completing the circle.

 Erich’s been working in IT for over twenty-five years, in various roles with several enterprise software vendors based out of the US.
 It’s this foundation of “remote work” that granted him the flexibility to choose to live in the Cariboo.